jed-sandz/sample1.5/README.md

 ![](images/ReactJS.JPG)

-5. On your Command Line (Terminal/GitBash/or Visual Studio Code), under your desired path directory, type "create-react-app" or "npx create-react-app new_project".
+5. On your Command Line (Terminal/GitBash/or Visual Studio Code), under your desired path directory, type "create-react-app new_project" or "npx create-react-app new_project".
 This will download and install packages needed for the React app.
 It may take a while but the prompt that the packages has been successfully installed will be "Happy hacking!".

 ![](images/NpxCreateReactApp.JPG)
 ![](images/HappyHacking.JPG)